 - Administering our relationship with you and our business, such as providing and managing your access to and use of our Services.
 This processing is necessary for the performance of a contract;

-- Marketing, such as providing you with marketing or advertising communications that we think you may be interested in.
+- Marketing, such as customer segmentation, providing you with marketing or advertising communications that we think you may be interested in.
 This processing is with your given consent or for our legitimate interests;

 - Recruiting, such as assessing job applicants.
 This processing is in order to take steps prior to entering into a contract or with your given consent;

-- Providing online communities, such as making chat rooms, forums, message boards, or news groups available to you.
+- Providing online communities, such as making chat rooms, web chats, forums, message boards, or news groups available to you.
 This processing is necessary for the performance of a contract or our legitimate interests.
-Please remember that any information disclosed in these forums is public.
+Please remember that any information disclosed in chat rooms, forums, message boards, and other online groups is public.
 We encourage you to exercise caution when disclosing personal information in these forums, as this information is made available to other users.
 Do not disclose information in these public forums that might be considered confidential or proprietary or that you do not wish to be publicly available or that you are prohibited from disclosing.

-- Other general business support purposes, including but not limited to, procurement, financial and fiscal management, risk and compliance management, and external reporting.
-This processing is necessary for compliance with a legal obligation to which we are subject or that is otherwise lawful under applicable data protection laws or for our legitimate interests.
+- Other general business support purposes, including but not limited to procurement, financial and fiscal management, risk and compliance management, and external reporting.
+This processing is necessary for compliance with a legal obligation to which we are subject, or that is otherwise lawful under the applicable data protection laws or for our legitimate interests.

 To be able to provide you the best possible Services and further our business operations, we may share certain information internally or with selected third parties.
 There might also be a certain statutory or legal obligation that we believe in good faith requires us to disclose your personal information externally.
 Parties we might share data with include:

-- other Wolters Kluwer affiliates or subsidiaries, e.g. for providing underpinning technology to support the Services we are delivering;
+- other Wolters Kluwer affiliates or subsidiaries, e.g., for customer data management or providing underpinning technology to support the Services we are delivering;

-- our business partners, to the extent you have purchased or expressed interest in, a product or service of such business partner, interacted with them or otherwise authorized the sharing of your personal information with such business partner;
+- our business partners, to the extent you have purchased or expressed interest in a product or service of such a business partner, interacted with them or otherwise authorized the sharing of your personal information with such a business partner;

-- other parties, e.g. as needed for external audit, compliance, risk management, corporate development and/or corporate governance related matters; or
+- other parties, e.g., as needed for external audits, compliance, risk management, corporate development and/or corporate governance related matters; or

-- governmental authorities and regulators, as required under applicable law.
+- governmental authorities and regulators, as required under the applicable law.

-Whenever we share personal information internally or with third parties in other countries, we have appropriate safeguards in place in accordance with applicable data protection laws including as applicable the EU Model clauses.
-As required under applicable law, third parties are required to use appropriate safeguards to protect personal information and they can only access personal information that is necessary for performing their specific tasks.
+Whenever we share personal information internally or with third parties in other countries, we have appropriate safeguards in place in accordance with the applicable data protection laws, including as applicable the EU Model clauses.
+As required under the applicable law, third parties are required to use appropriate safeguards to protect personal information, and they can only access the personal information that is necessary for performing their specific tasks.

-We will honor your rights under applicable laws.
-To the extent provided under your local data protection laws, including European data protection laws, your rights include the following:
+As a global organization, we operate in different jurisdictions which grant individuals different levels of protection in relation to the processing of personal information.
+We will honor your rights under the applicable law.
+To the extent provided under your local data protection laws, including the European data protection laws as applicable, your rights may include the following: